Prenatal Exercise - Heart Healthy Tips for Safe Exercise while PregnantJan 08, 2020

 Keep in mind you can also get a great workout in the pool without doing laps.
 You can get a great glute and leg workout by standing at the edge of the pool, holding the side and swinging one leg forward and back.
 You can add paddles to your hands and while standing in water between hip and chest height, swing your arms through the water.

 Gentle, no-impact cardio will benefit your heart, your core and your pelvic floor!

 Squatting is one of the positions I recommend for labour because it uses gravity and it opens up the pelvic outlet making more room for your baby, therefore facilitating the process of delivery.

-During pregnancy you need to build up your strength so that you are able to best use this position during labour.
-Squatting daily is ideal and can be done in slow and controlled manner, or a bit more dynamically, which will increase the heart rate.
+During pregnancy, you need to build up your strength so that you are able to best use this position during labour.
+Squatting daily is ideal and can be done in a slow and controlled manner, or a bit more dynamically, which will increase the heart rate.